 Prayer, Study and Community

-Central to the life of St Antony’s Priory is the rhythm of daily prayer in the chapel.
-This is the central hub around which the life of the Priory revolves, providing the structure of the day, and giving shape to everything else we do here.
+Central to the life of St Antony’s Priory is the rhythm of daily prayer in the Chapel.
+This is the central hub around which the life of the Priory revolves, defining the structure of the day, and giving shape to everything else we do here.

-The timetable is provisional and gradually evolving, but the aim is to establish a rhythm of daily meditation, morning and evening prayer, a daily Eucharist, and regular meditation classes, as well as sung services on Sundays and the major festivals of the Christian year.
+The chapel timetable provides a rhythm of daily morning and evening prayer, meditation, and the regular celebration fo the Eucharist, as well as sung services on Sundays and the major festivals of the Christian year.

 If attending a public service, please make your way to the chapel via the outside steps, if you are able, or the new external ramp lift for disabled access, via the garden (rather than through the house).

 The Society of the Sacred Mission has, from its foundation, been involved in theological education, with a particular focus on widening access for people without prior academic qualifications.

 Today, St Antony’s is seeking to be true to those foundational principles, whilst also being relevant to our contemporary context.

-A new range of programmes are currently in the early stages of development, but could include a series of broad-based and accessible short courses exploring the study of spirituality, from a number of different perspectives, aimed at people who wish to explore the ‘big questions’ and go deeper into the theory and practice of spiritual traditions and disciplines.
+A new range of programmes are currently in the early stages of development, but could include a series of broad-based and accessible modules to encourage personal spiritual development.

-In a hugely exciting new development, we will be establishing a small residential praying community, living on site at St Antony’s.
+In a hugely exciting new development, we are establishing a small residential praying community, living on site at St Antony’s.

 This will comprise up to six people, both men and women, who will live, work and pray together for about a year at a time.
-The community will define the character of St Antony’s and determine all other aspects of the life of the Priory.
+The community will be defined by a Rule of Life, and this in turn will shape the character of St Antony’s and all other aspects of the life of the Priory.